 Non-property investment assets are held in accordance with the investment policy set by the City of London Corporation.
 FTSE 100 Company investments are valued at the Stock Exchange Trading System (SETS) price at close on 31 March of the relevant year.
 Other quoted investments are valued at the middle market price at the close of business on 31 March.
-Unquoted investments of £49.0m (2019/20: £26.8m) comprise of private equity and infrastructure funds.
-Private equity funds are valued base on comparable valuation of similar companies in accordance with international private equity valuation guidelines, and infrastructure funds are valued base on discounted cashflows applied to equity and debt instruments.
+Unquoted investments consist of private equity and infrastructure funds.
+Private equity funds are valued based on comparable valuation of similar companies in accordance with international private equity valuation guidelines, and infrastructure funds are valued based on discounted cashflows applied to equity and debt instruments.

-Short term non-property investments are investment held with maturity date less than one year and are mainly held as part of the portfolio strategy i.e. the fund manager usually holds a level of cash as a part of their short-term strategy.
+Short term non-property investments are investment held with maturity dates less than one year and are mainly held as part of the portfolio strategy i.e. the fund manager usually holds a level of cash as a part of their short-term strategy.
 They are not held as short-term commitments i.e. they are not normally held for any pending trades and are not held as a part of the long term holding timeline.